 In the event YELLOW JACKET resolves to not pursue a finding of reasonable diligence for any portion of the conditional Water Right as required by C.R.S. § 37-92-305, YELLOW JACKET shall assign its interest in the remaining conditional Water Right to COUNTY.

 The Project will be owned by both YELLOW JACKET and COUNTY.

+In the event the total Project cost is less than the budgeted amount considered by this Agreement, then County shall return any excess funds to the Parties in proportion to the amounts committed to the Project.

 It is the intent of this Agreement to assure that all contractual obligations concerning the development and management of the Project shall be accomplished by COUNTY and YELLOW JACKET.